 right --- it was a painted eye.

 The true First Printing of "Stuttering Parrot" has no title list on the back cover and has full wrap-around cover art (later printings, for unknown reasons, have a bright yellow spine).
 There are two errors on the title page: the author of the book is not mentioned and Ed Vebell is incorrectly credited with the internal illustrations (although Mr. Vebell did paint the cover artwork for this book).
 In addition, true First Printings will exhibit UNCUT endpapers (a solid, two-page sheet that hasn't been split down the middle where the textblock meets the covers) and the textblock consists of 6 signatures STITCHED together.
-Second Printings of "Stuttering Parrot" also have no title list on the back cover and have full wrap-around cover art BUT the errors on the title page have been fixed (Robert Arthur is credited as the author and Harry Kane is correctly credited with the internal illustrations), the endpapers are CUT into two halves and the textblock is GLUED at the spine.
+Corrected First Printings of "Stuttering Parrot" exist but these appear to be very uncommon at present.
+These have no title list on the back cover and have full wrap-around cover art BUT the incorrect title page has been neatly razored out and a corrected title page (Robert Arthur is credited as the author and Harry Kane is correctly credited with the internal illustrations) has been expertly tipped-in by the publisher.
+You'll have to examine your copy closely to see this fix.
+The endpapers are UNCUT into two halves and the textblock is STITCHED at the spine.
+Second Printings of "Stuttering Parrot" are very similar to the first printing BUT the endpapers are CUT into two halves (in the inside hinges where the textblock is affixed to the covers) and the text-block is GLUED to the spine.
+Later printings are easily identified by their yellow spine.

 Titles #3 and #4 are somewhat more difficult to find with no titles on the back cover and they are true First Printings.
 Titles #3 and #4 which list four titles on the back cover are most assuredly Second Printings from early 1966 which were printed before the release of titles #5 and #6 later that same year.